 Student research fuels the future

-"The breadth of student talent and the potential implications of this work for the future are always fascinating to see," said the Head of the School of Chemical Engineering, Professor Keith King.
+"The breadth of student talent and the potential implications of this work for the future are always fascinating to see, and this year we have some outstanding projects in our student exhibition," says the Head of the School of Chemical Engineering, Professor Keith King.

-He said the final-year exhibition "brings the students in even closer contact with members of industry and government, some of whom have already become new employers of these students".
+"This event provides an excellent visual representation of all of the hard work the students have put into their final-year projects.
+Importantly, it brings the students in even closer contact with members of industry and government, some of whom have already become new employers of these students."

 WHAT: Chemical Engineering Level IV Research Poster Presentations